jgazeau/shadocs/exampleSite/content/english/markdown/link.md

 {{< /md >}}|

 {{< alert type="warning" >}}
-Links that does not contain a URL scheme are all prefixed depending on the `baseURL` configuration.
+Links that do not contain a URL scheme are all prefixed depending on the `baseURL` configuration.
 For example:
 | baseURL | Markdown | Rendering |
 | ------- | -------- | --------- |